uk-gov-mirror/defra.cdp-portal-journey-tests/README.md

 ## Local Development

-To run locally, use the compose.ci.yml file in this repository to run the tests against a local instance of the CDP Portal.
+To run locally, use the compose.local.yml file in this repository to run the tests against a local instance of the CDP Portal.

-e.g. `docker compose --profile portal -f compose.local.yml up`
+e.g. `docker compose --profile portal -f compose.common.yml -f compose.local.yml up`

 ## Requirements